Click on each box to the right to view more information about each group.

 Explores long-lasting scars that affect people’s feelings about themselves and others.
 Offers space to understand the common feelings of low self-esteem, lack of confidence, inability to trust, humiliation, shame and isolation.

-Offers a safe environment for adult women who were sexually abused during childhood or adolescence.
+Offers a safe environment for women who have experienced sexual abuse.
 Focuses on unresolved feelings, and long-term effects of abuse and developing self-esteem.
 Individual therapy is a prerequisite.